operator-framework/java-operator-sdk/docs/documentation/features.md

 [server side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) check the provided [integration test](https://github.com/java-operator-sdk/java-operator-sdk/blob/c688524e64205690ba15587e7ed96a64dc231430/operator-framework/src/test/java/io/javaoperatorsdk/operator/CachePruneIT.java) and reconciler.

+Dependent Resources does not work with pruned caches for now.

 ## Automatic Generation of CRDs

 Note that this feature is provided by the